Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

-Highly recognizable around the woods and lakes, these homes exhibit coziness while easily fitting into smaller spaces with extravagant views of the forests around.
+Highly recognizable around the woods and lakes, these abodes exhibit coziness while easily fitting into smaller spaces with extravagant views of the forests around them.

 This architectural style dates back its roots to the Scandinavian regions of Sweden, Finland, Norway, and Russia, where the conifers are readily available.

-Log and timber homes are all about getting back to the basics, living off-the-grid, somewhere miles off from the cities and metropolitan areas.
-Log homes have a distinctive look; hence, they are extremely easy to identify from afar.
+Log and timber houses are all about getting back to the basics, living off-the-grid, somewhere miles off from the cities and metropolitan areas.
+They have a distinctive look; hence, they are extremely easy to identify from afar.

-What is the Difference Between a Log Home and a Log Cabin?
+What Is the Difference Between Log Homes and Log Cabins?

-Lob Cabins are known for their cozy and compact layouts, unlike the Log Homes that are known for endless design styles and larger plans.
+Lob cabins are known for their cozy and compact layouts, unlike log houses, which are known for their endless design styles and larger plans.

-From the architectural point of view, it is also important to note the two structures display variances based on the method of construction.
-Log homes are comprised of horizontally stacked logs whereas log cabins are post-and-beam homes that involve a much bigger version of timber framework during production.
+From an architectural point of view, it is also important to note that the two structures display variances based on the method of construction.
+These houses are comprised of horizontally stacked logs, whereas log cabins are post-and-beam houses that involve a much bigger version of the timber framework during production.

 Types of Log Style Homes

-It is always ideal to understand the type of construction and design style of these homes before planning to build one.
+It is always ideal to understand the type of construction and design style of these houses before planning to build one.
 Breaking down further, log homes can be categorized into these 5 types:

 Full Scribe